0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

   ]
 ---

-The Power of 'No': Reclaiming Leisure from the Commodification of Time in an Age of Hyperactivity

 ![
   The north face of The Mönch from Lauterbrunnen valley in Switzerland.
 Photo by the author, 2016.
 ](/static/images/2024-05-01-lauterbrunnen-lived-time-vs-spectacular-time.jpg)